Connor Rozee: AFL career

 After a promising first season, Rozee lacked a little bit of form to start the 2020 AFL season with shaping into a midfield role and over unfortunate events, the season was postponed due to the COVID-19 pandemic.

+Following his second consecutive All-Australian selection, Rozee was appointed Port Adelaide's captain in December 2023.

+Personal life

+Rozee married Maisie Packer on 26 October 2024.
+The couple have a daughter, born in May 2024, and are expecting a son.

 Statistics

-Updated to the end of round 23, 2022.
+Updated to the end of the 2025 season.